DankersW/home-automation/wish_list.md

 ## Schedular

 Scene schedular, Turn on certain lamps to a cosy color between the times of X-Y if one of the owners is home, based on the which mobile phone is in the appartment.

+## Landing page

+Make a cool landing page showing of the project, it should be on the main front-end. with a login via google.